 Click More actions → "Stop recording."
 The file processes and appears in chat.

-Who can record in Teams?
+Who can and can't record in Teams

 Can record: